A two-parameter deformation of the gamma function, associated functions, and some related inequalities: Introduction

 \section{Introduction}

-The aim of this paper is to introduce a new two-parameter gamma function, which is another deformation of the usual gamma function and related functions, and to prove some inequalities.
+The aim of this paper is to introduce a new two-parameter gamma function, which is another deformation of the usual gamma function and related functions.
+We exhibit some partial differential equations (with respect to the parameter) satisfied by associated functions.
+We show some inequalities for the polygamma function and for ratios of the beta function.
+We compare our inequalities on the beta function to some existing inequalities in the literature.

-There are some deformations of the usual Gamma function in the literature that have been intensively studied (see \cite{Diaz1,Diaz2,Djabang,Ege1,Ege2,Ege3,Gehlot2,Gehlot3,Gehlot4,Nantomah1,Wang}).
+There are some deformations of the usual gamma function in the literature that have been intensively studied (see \cite{Diaz1,Diaz2,Djabang,Ege1,Ege2,Ege3,Gehlot2,Gehlot3,Gehlot4,Nantomah1,Wang}).
 Our proposed deformation generalizes two existing deformations in the literature.
 Let us recall these two deformations here: \begin{itemize} \item The $k$-Gamma function of \cite{Diaz1} is defined by

 \item The $\nu$-analogue of the Gamma function was introduced and studied in \cite{Djabang} and is defined by